MontrealAI/AGI-Alpha-Node-v0/README.md

 **This node is the wealth engine**: every control surface, metric, and runbook is wired so the owner can tune economics, transport posture, and treasury dispatch in one place while auditors and operators see the same telemetry.
 The alpha flow is sovereign, survivable, and designed to compound value without conceding a single lever of control to anyone but the owner.

+The full stack is shaped as a singular intelligence core that can realign market structures the moment the owner turns a dial—built to deliver unstoppable compounding without surrendering control.

 > **Catalyst callout**: AGI Alpha Nodes behave like digital farmers in a cognitive field—yielding `$AGIALPHA` while bridging aspiration to achievement.
 The token contract lives at `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa` (18 decimals), and every surface (governance API, CLI, dashboards, treasury controls) keeps the owner in total command so parameters, relays, and treasury routes can be updated live.
-> **DCUtR observability sprint (fresh)**: drop-in Prometheus primitives live at `observability/prometheus/metrics_dcutr.ts`, the paired Grafana stub sits in `observability/grafana/dcutr_dashboard.json`, and operator notes land in `observability/docs/METRICS.md` + `observability/docs/DASHBOARD.md` so you can register collectors, emit punch lifecycle events with labeled detail, and publish dashboards without bespoke wiring.【F:observability/prometheus/metrics_dcutr.ts†L1-L221】【F:observability/grafana/dcutr_dashboard.json†L1-L111】【F:observability/docs/METRICS.md†L1-L93】【F:observability/docs/DASHBOARD.md†L1-L43】
+> **DCUtR observability sprint (fresh)**: drop-in Prometheus primitives live at `observability/prometheus/metrics_dcutr.ts`, the paired Grafana stub (UID `dcutr-observability`, title “DCUtR — Hole Punch Performance”) sits in `observability/grafana/dcutr_dashboard.json`, and operator notes land in `observability/docs/METRICS.md` + `observability/docs/DASHBOARD.md` so you can register collectors, emit punch lifecycle events with labeled detail, lint the dashboard with `grafana dashboards lint observability/grafana/dcutr_dashboard.json`, and publish panels that mirror the punch-control SLOs without bespoke wiring.【F:observability/prometheus/metrics_dcutr.ts†L1-L221】【F:observability/grafana/dcutr_dashboard.json†L1-L123】【F:observability/docs/METRICS.md†L1-L120】【F:observability/docs/DASHBOARD.md†L1-L120】
 > **Owner supremacy callout**: The treasury vault remains entirely owner-steerable: `setOrchestrator` can rebind execution authority in one transaction, `pause` halts dispatches instantly, `setIntentStatus` clears or resurrects digests, and `sweep` drains holdings to any recipient the owner chooses—all without redeploying the contract or disrupting guardian workflows.【F:contracts/TreasuryExecutor.sol†L22-L119】

 ## Table of contents